Wilfried Martens Centre for European Studies: Events

-The Martens Centre organises the European Ideas Forum (EIF), an annual conference bringing together EU leaders, European Commissioners, MEPs, economic experts, business leaders, and other stakeholders to discuss various issues of European relevance.
-During the COVID-19 pandemic, EIF 2020 (October 2020) and EIF 2021 (June 2021) took place virtually from Brussels, due to sanitary restrictions.
+The Martens Centre organises the European Ideas Forum (EIF), an annual conference bringing together EU leaders, European Commissioners, MEPs, economic experts, business leaders, and others to discuss various issues of European relevance.
+During the COVID-19 pandemic, EIF 2020 (October 2020) and EIF 2021 (June 2021) took place virtually, due to sanitary restrictions.
 EIF 2019 was held in Cyprus in March 2019 and EIF 2018 took place in Paris in June 2018.
-In addition, the Martens Centre holds the Annual Transatlantic Think Tank Conference, aimed at holding discussions with policymakers from both sides of the Atlantic and discuss themes relating to transatlantic relations.
+In addition, the Martens Centre holds the Annual Transatlantic Think Tank Conference, which organises discussions with policymakers from both sides of the Atlantic to discuss themes relating to transatlantic relations.